Sajjon/TCASendBug/README.md

 **Possibly the bug might stem from SwiftUI itself...?
 I do not know!**

+Take a look at `Onboarding` inside the method `scanOnLedger` at the very top of [`OnboardingFeature.swift`](./TCASendBug/Features/OnboardingFeature/OnboardingFeature.swift).

 # Demo

 In the demo below, notice how we by using standard configuration never proceeded to the green "Success" screen.
 But when restarting the app, and changing either the toggle (i.e. **not** nilling `destination`) or lowering the duration of the scan to `100` ms, the flow succeds and we proceed to the green "Success" screen.